barriosjorge/gmt_docs/src/software_development/ui_fwk.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-Refreshing the UI: in some case if the UI becomes unresponsive, press `CMD+R` to refresh.
+* Unresponsive UI: in some case if the UI becomes unresponsive, press ``CMD+R`` to refresh.
+If that fails to solve the problem, restart the CLI app.
+You can stop the CLI app with ``CTRL+C``.
+* No navigation tree: the navigation tree is rendered off the local bundles in ``$GMT_LOCAL\etc\bundles``.
+The bundles described there need to have been built with webpack.